Skip to Content

 • Your Lab will be bored and can get depressed.
 Remember that Labs are sporting dogs with a high need for mental stimulation.
 Being in a limited or confined space can make them less engaged and with little variety for activity.

 If you’re a Lab owner with limited space, you’ll need to be extra creative with problem-solving games, new tricks, high-concentration games, and a wide range of toys to keep your Lab mentally stimulated and happy.
-You’ll also need to create occasions for extended social interactions for your dog.
+You’ll also need to create occasions for extended social interactions with your dog.

 Learn All About The Labrador In This Video…